About the cold-related illness data

 - Hospitalizations include out-of-state hospitalizations of Minnesota residents in the nearby states of North Dakota, South Dakota, and Iowa.
 ED visits only include out-of-state hospitalizations of Minnesota residents after the year 2005.

-- Minnesota residents deceased during the cold weather months (October-April) with ICD-10 codes X31, T68-69, or T33-34 (cold-related illness) listed as a contributing cause of death on the death certificate record (excluding intentional deaths and deaths due to man-made cold exposure, ICD-10-CM code W93).
+- Minnesota residents deceased during the cold weather months (October-April) with ICD-10-CM codes X31, T68-69, or T33-34 (cold-related illness) listed as an underlying or contributing cause of death on the death certificate record (excluding intentional deaths and deaths due to man-made cold exposure, ICD-10-CM code W93).

 - Demographic and cause of death data are collected from death certificates.
 Minnesota Mortality Data is maintained by the Center for Health Statistics at MDH.

 |X31||Exposure to excessive cold of natural origin|